 Reactions following COVID vaccination are similar to those after other vaccinations like a flu shot or a shingles vaccine, including fever, chills, headache, fatigue, joint and muscle aches, as well as pain at the injection site.
 After COVID vaccination for Moderna and Pfizer 80-92% of persons will develop at least one symptom at their injection site such as pain, redness or swelling and 55-83% will develop at least one additional symptom such as mild fever, fatigue or muscle aches.
-These are typically more common after the 2nd dose than the first.
-Volunteers who received the Johnson & Johnson vaccine experienced only mild reactions after the shot including a sore arm and a fever in less than 10 percent of participants.
+These are typically more common after the second dose than the first.
+Volunteers who received the Johnson & Johnson vaccine experienced only mild reactions after the shot including a sore arm and a fever in less than 10% of participants.

 What’s important to remember is that these reactions to the vaccine are associated with the body’s immune response—so they are a good sign that the vaccine is doing its job to build protections for you in the future.